Introduction to sport and fitness

 - Exploring Sport and Fitness – introduces the module and the module materials as well as discussing key terms to be used throughout the module such as ‘sport’, ‘physical activity’ and ‘recreation’.
 This study topic will also introduce you to the different perspectives through which sport and fitness will be viewed throughout this module.

-- Participation and Development in Sport and Fitness – explores the globalisation of sport and fitness as well as what factors influence sport and fitness participation amongst different population groups.
+- Beyond local facilities: What is shaping sport and fitness? – explores the globalisation of sport and fitness as well as what factors influence sport and fitness participation amongst different population groups.
 Potential barriers to participation are identified as well as a range of interventions that aim to increase participation.
 This topic will allow you to evaluate sport and fitness provision in your local area as well as gaining a knowledge of the key types of organisations that are responsible for sport and fitness provision.
 It will provide a useful introduction to the equality of sport provision.

 - Sport, Exercise, and Physical Activity: What are the benefits? – draws upon a range of research evidence to investigate the social, physiological and psychological benefits of participating in sport and exercise.
 This will provide you with a useful introduction to the sociological, psychological and physiological disciplines of sport and exercise.

-- Contemporary Debates: Evaluating the Evidence - considers some of the topical debates in sport and fitness such as whether sport is always safe, cheating in sport, the impact of technology on children’s physical activity levels, the provision of disability sport, the role of practice and sports coaching as an art or a science.
+- Contemporary Debates in sport and fitness – considers some of the topical debates in sport and fitness such as whether sport is always safe, cheating in sport, the impact of technology on children’s physical activity levels, the provision of disability sport, the role of practice and sports coaching as an art or a science.
 You will use a range of academic and media sources to navigate your way through these lively and interesting topics.

-- Faster, Higher, Stronger: Training for Fitness and Sport - extends your understanding of physiology to examine the components of fitness and how these can be tested and developed using a variety of methods.
+- Faster, Higher, Stronger: Training for Sport and Fitness – extends your understanding of physiology to examine the components of fitness and how these can be tested and developed using a variety of methods.
 This study topic will introduce you to core principles of anatomy and physiology such as the basic anatomy of the skeletal and muscular systems and energy systems.

 - Eating to Win – considers the role of nutrition in sport and fitness and the application of nutrition to a variety of different sport and fitness situations.